dgraph-io/dgraph-docs/content/query-language/graphql-fundamentals.md

 ## Take a Tour - https://dgraph.io/tour/

-This document is the Dgraph query reference material.
-It is not a tutorial.
-It's designed as a reference for users who already know how to write queries in DQL but need to check syntax, or indices, or functions, etc.
+This document provides the language reference for DQL.
+Rather than a tutorial, it provides a reference for users who already know how to write queries in DQL but need to check syntax or other language features (indices, functions, etc.).

 {{% notice "note" %}}If you are new to Dgraph and want to learn how to use Dgraph and DQL, take the tour - https://dgraph.io/tour/{{% /notice %}}